Characters: Fallout New Vegas Honest Hearts

 - Easily Forgiven: Despite being the Malpais Legate he was accepted and forgiven by the Mormons as if he'd done nothing wrong — when questioned on this, his writer pointed to the parable of the Prodigal Son.
 This surprised no one more than Graham himself.
 However, Daniel secretly considers Joshua both an incarnation of human misery as well as God's infinite mercy.

 - The Faceless: He wears bandages at all times to cover his burned skin.
 Though in the small slideshow before the DLC begins, you can see him pre-execution.

-- Fallen Angel: In-game, he's given the title of "Destroying Angel," similar to how Lanius is the Legionary Badass.
+- Fallen Angel: In he game files, he's given the unique class of "Destroying Angel," similar to how Lanius is the Legionary Badass.
 Graham's class references a nickname often given to more militant Mormons or groups thereof during the 1800s.

 - Foreshadowing: He knows Ulysses, and in fact, when you bring up the fact that you're a courier...

 - Fire/Water Juxtaposition: He claims to have been baptised once in water as part of his Mormon upbringing, and once in fire as punishment for failing Caesar.

 - From Nobody to Nightmare: Started off as a Mormon missionary before becoming Caesar's right-hand man, and a particularly brutal one at that.

 - General Failure: Described as neither a particularly brilliant tactician or strategist, which led to his defeat at the first battle of Hoover Dam.